Eschatologue/CM_wiki/docs/class/wizard/index.md

 ## Level 3: Wizard Subclass

 You gain a Wizard subclass of your choice: Abjurer, Diviner, Evoker, or Illusionist.
-Subclasses are detailed after this class’s description.
+Subclasses are detailed after this class's description.
 A subclass is a specialization that grants you special features at certain Wizard levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Wizard level and lower.
+For the rest of your career, you gain each of your subclass's features that are of your Wizard level and lower.

 ## Level 4: Ability Score Improvement